Donald Trump Twitter Attacks Bob Iger Again In Wake Of ‘Roseanne’ Cancellation

 “Iger, where is my call of apology?”
 Trump tweeted this morning.
 “You and ABC have offended millions of people, and they demand a response.
 How is Brian Ross doing?
 He tanked the market with an ABC lie, yet no apology.
 Double Standard!”

 Lot to unpack there.
-The day Disney-owned ABC announced it was canceling Roseanne, over star Roseanne Barr’s tweet comparing former Obama adviser Jarrett to an ape, Trump was uncharacteristically silent.
+The day Disney-owned ABC announced it was canceling Roseanne over star Roseanne Barr’s tweet comparing former Obama adviser Jarrett to an ape, Trump was uncharacteristically silent.
 That night, Jarrett told MSNBC that Iger had called her before the cancellation was announced to inform her of the decision and apologize for the show star’s tweet.

 Yesterday, as his morning tweet-trashing of Trey Gowdy and Jeff Sessions got crushed under the morning news cycle coverage of Roseanne‘s cancellation, the Ambien that Barr blamed, and Valerie’s revelation about her Iger phone call, POTUS rose the the occasion.
 Crafting the searing retort America had been waiting for, in which he made the show pull all about himself, he tweeted: